Morphan1/Voxalia/README.md

 ### Licensing pre-note:

-This is an open source project, provided entirely freely, for everyone to use and contribute to.
+- This is an open source project, provided entirely freely, for everyone to use and contribute to.

-If you make any changes that could benefit the community as a whole, please contribute upstream.
+- If you make any changes that could benefit the community as a whole, please contribute upstream.
+- Also, please do not claim or sell the game (or any substantial portion of it) as your own.
+	- You are, of course, still free to include small snippets of code from this game in your own projects.

 ### The short of the license is:

-You can do basically whatever you want, except you may not hold any developer liable for what you do with the software.
+- You can do basically whatever you want (within reason), except you may not hold any developer liable for what you do with the software.

 ### The long version of the license follows: